fiso64/slsk-batchdl/README.md

 # slsk-batchdl

-A batch downloader for Soulseek using Soulseek.NET.
-Accepts CSV files and Spotify or YouTube urls.
+A batch downloader for Soulseek built with Soulseek.NET.
+Accepts CSV files or Spotify and YouTube urls.

 #### Download tracks from a csv file:
 ```
 slsk-batchdl test.csv
 ```
 Use `--print tracks` before downloading to check if everything has been parsed correctly.
-The names of the columns should be: `Artist`, `Title`, `Album`, `Length`.
-Only the title column is required, but any additional info improves search.
+The names of the columns in the csv should be: `Artist`, `Title`, `Album`, `Length`, though alternative names are sometimes inferred as well.
+Only the title column is required, but any additional info improves search results.

 #### Download spotify likes while skipping existing songs:
 ```
 slsk-batchdl spotify-likes --skip-existing